-7. SPS
+7. Smart Payment System

 The development of Smart Payment System (SPS) took more than 6 months to produce an SPS.
-The partner, Newlight, had employed at least four experts in their c.
+The partner, Newlight, had employed at least four experts in their company.
 They are:

 - 1. Project Manager

 - 2. Hardware development expert

 - 3. Software/application development expert, and

 - 4. System integrator.